nylo-core/nylo.dev/resources/docs/6.x/navigation-hub.md

     );
 ```

-If you want to use the jounrey navigation layout, your **widgets** should use `JourenyState` as it contains a lot of helper methods to help you manage the journey.
+If you want to use the journey navigation layout, your **widgets** should use `JourenyState` as it contains a lot of helper methods to help you manage the journey.

 You can create a JourneyState using the below command.